These Paleo Almond Flour Pancakes are soft, fluffy, tender, and can be made in the blender for easy prep and cleanup.

 - 3 Tablespoons Honey

-- Place all liquid ingredients into a blender then top with the dry ingredients and bend until well combined, I used my Nutri-Bullet 🙂 This method saves times, dishes, and makes an extra fluffy pancake!
-However, you can also whisk together the dry and wet ingredients in separate bowls, then stir the wet into dry, mixing well.
+- Place all liquid ingredients into a blender then top with the dry ingredients and bend until well combined.
+If you don't have blender, whisk together the dry and wet ingredients in separate bowls, then stir the wet into dry.
+Mix well.

-- Then, heat a pan or griddle over LOW heat as almond flour burns easily.
+- Then, heat a pan or griddle over LOW heat, 250 degrees.

-- Grease skillet with cooking spray or coconut oil and scoop ⅓ cup of batter into skillet and cook until it just starts to bubble and the bottom is golden brown.
+- Lightly grease skillet and pour around 1/3 cup of batter into skillet and cook until it just starts to bubble and the bottom is golden brown.
 Flip and cook until the other side is golden brown as well.
 Repeat with remaining batter.
 Serve immediately.